 Local teams may add core mission-driven requirements as an “add-on” for the Field IV-I levels to meet local needs.
-Teams are encouraged to develop supplemental materials (including testing) to insure that members are familiar with local alerting, response, and external agency relations.
+Teams are encouraged to develop supplemental materials (including testing) to ensure that members are familiar with local alerting, response, and external agency relations.

 Search Manager standards are Conference-wide.
 Teams may not make additions or deletions from the Search Manager standards.